GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/unified-origin-trial/index.md

 #### Private Aggregation 1% ramp-up in Stable

 [Private Aggregation API](/docs/privacy-sandbox/private-aggregation/) origin trial will be available at 1% of Chrome Stable unified experiment traffic from Monday April 17.
-The <code>[sendHistogramReport()](/docs/privacy-sandbox/private-aggregation/#sendhistogramreport)</code> function of Private Aggregation is available to be used in [FLEDGE](/docs/privacy-sandbox/fledge/) and [Shared Storage](/docs/privacy-sandbox/shared-storage/) worklets.
+The <code>[sendHistogramReport()](/docs/privacy-sandbox/private-aggregation/#sendhistogramreport)</code> function of Private Aggregation is available to be used in [Protected Audience API](/docs/privacy-sandbox/fledge/) and [Shared Storage](/docs/privacy-sandbox/shared-storage/) worklets.

 The traffic allocation will look like the following starting on Monday, April 17: